 Have achieved academic standing sufficiently advanced to assure completion of a bachelor’s degree before October 1 in the year following election.

 While there is no minimum GPA, those selected for the Rhodes Scholarship typically have GPAs of 3.8 and above.

 Online Rhodes application

 - Proof of citizenship or lawful permanent resident status

 - A high resolution head and shoulders photograph

 - At least five, and not more than eight, letters of recommendation.
 At least four of these letters should be written by persons from whom you have received undergraduate or graduate instruction.
 A least one letter (the fifth) should speak to your character, and can be written by someone outside the university.
 Such letters might come from the head of an organization for which you volunteered, a coach, religious leader–someone who knows you well and can write a detailed description of your values and commitments.

 - A personal statement not exceeding 1000 words which you must attest as wholly truthful and your own work only (no one should help you with this essay).
 The statement should describe your academic and other interests, your proposed areas of proposed study (described specifically) and reasons for wishing to study at Oxford.
 Your statement should be written simply and directly, and set in a typeface no smaller than 10 points.
 Selection committees will place special emphasis on the personal statement and it may be forwarded to Oxford colleges to which Rhodes Scholars-elect apply for admission.
 Committees may, in their discretion, reject any personal statement which fails to meet these requirements.

 Information also available on Facebook and Twitter

-Letters of recommendation may be emailed to Professor Douglas Bruster.
+Letters of recommendation should be emailed to Professor Douglas Bruster by the campus deadline.
 Please address questions to Professor Bruster.